mpcrlab/DeepControl/README.md

 ## Policy Network Data Collection
 Run controltrain1.py to collect data.
 This will store corresponding image frames, keypresses, and extracted car speed at every timestep into .h5 files in a "dataset" folder.
 It will store it in batches of 500 frames as one .h5 file, and to toggle data collection press the spacebar.

+Since the controltrain1.py script produces blank frames, run deleteblankframes.py to delete them to prepare for policy network training.

 ## Policy Network Training (Work in Progress)
 Run policy_train.py to train on data collected in the "dataset" folder.